-In line with established practice, after the publication of the Labelling Manual (on 11 January 2021) IFRA and IOFI members are encouraged to implement the new or modified classifications within six months.
+After the publication of the GHS Labelling Manual, IFRA and IOFI members are encouraged to implement the new or modified classifications within six months.

-However, it is important to note that the information in the Labelling Manual represents the views of the IFRA-IOFI GHS Task Force.
+The information in the GHS Labelling Manual represents the views of the IFRA-IOFI GHS Task Force.
 It does not create an industry standard, and is provided as only one source of information to be considered in developing warnings or labelling.

 In addition, it does not constitute the findings of safety or a judgment as to whether any product requires special handling.